Cacoub

 cryoglobulins (16).
 A threshold of cryoglobulin level higher than 50 mg/liter is usually

-considered to be significant.
+.
 Serum cryoglobulin values usually do not correlate with the

 severity and prognosis of the disease, although higher serum cryoglobulin level was